Break Bad Habits by Rewiring Your Brain

 For instance, I can use the construction signs as a symbolic reminder to be more consciously aware and fully alive or to slow down and appreciate all the many wonderful people in my life.
 Each time I see a sign to slow down for construction ahead, instead of grumbling, I let it remind me to breathe deeply with gratitude.

-This simple exercise encourages mindfulness and begins to train us to choose our thoughts instead of being in reaction to circumstances.
+This simple exercise encourages mindfulness and begins to train us to choose our thoughts instead of reacting to circumstances.

 Another example could be the pandemic's recent requirement to wear masks in public places for the prevention of Covid-19.
 Many grumbled, but I consciously chose to see it as a caring act to protect those with compromised immune systems.
 Wearing a mask was an uncomfortable experience for me; yet, some even continue to wear them after the mandates have been lifted.
 The longer and more we wore them, the more the experience became normal for the brain.